dotnet/csharpstandard/standard/classes.md

 ### §indexable-sequence-general General

-**Note to TG2 reviewers:** Rationale for the choice of the name of the term *indexable sequence*: Various MS-hosted on-line pages use the term *sequence*.
-This word is already used quite a bit in the C# spec, in both a general sense as well as being defined in the context of query expressions. "§12.20 Query expressions|§12.20.1 General states: A query expression begins with a `from` clause and ends with either a `select` or `group` clause.
-The initial `from` clause may be followed by zero or more `from`, `let`, `where`, `join` or `orderby` clauses.
-Each `from` clause is a generator introducing a range variable that ranges over the elements of a sequence.
-Each `let` clause introduces a range variable representing a value computed by means of previous range variables. …".
-That definition is *not* applicable to indexes and ranges!
-The MS-provided proposal uses *collection*; however, that implies enumerable support, which is *not* required by indexes and ranges.
-(BTW, although it is used a lot in the C# spec, the term *collection* is *not* defined!)
-As such, rather than overload an existing term or invent a completely different one, I came up with *indexable sequence*.

 An ***indexable sequence*** is an ordered set of zero or more elements having the same type.
 Any given element can be accessed via an index, and a contiguous subset of elements—referred to as a ***slice***—can be denoted via a range.

 An index is represented by a read-only variable of the value type `System.Index`.
 A range is represented by a read-only variable of value type `System.Range`, which contains a start and end index.
 A slice of an array is represented by a (possibly empty) array.
 The representation of a slice of a user-defined type is determined by the implementer of that type.